 From carrier command to electric vehicles

-It is fair to say that project manager, Jennifer Hearne’s career has put her on the crest of a wave.
+It is fair to say that Head of Projects, Jennifer Hearne’s career has put her on the crest of a wave.

 Jennifer joined Hyperdrive from BAE Systems, where she helped to manufacture the first of the new Queen Elizabeth-class aircraft carriers – the most significant British shipbuilding project of recent years.